e280/renraku/README.md

 > ***"an api should just be a bunch of async functions, damn it!"***
 > &nbsp; &nbsp; — *Chase Moskal, many years ago*

-**renraku** is a magic typescript json-rpc library that seamlessly turns groups of async functions into apis.
+**renraku** is a magic typescript json-rpc library.

 📦 `npm install @e280/renraku`
-💡 elegantly expose async functions as an api
+💡 async fns as api
-🔌 http, websockets, postmessage, and more
+🔌 http, websockets, postmessage, anything
-🚚 transport agnostic core
 🌐 node and browser
 🏛️ json-rpc 2.0
-🛡️ simple auth model
-🤖 foundation of web worker library [comrade](https://github.com/e280/comrade)
+🤖 foundation of our worker library [comrade](https://github.com/e280/comrade)
 💻 *an https://e280.org/ project*

 <br/>